opis/database/README.md

 Database abstraction layer
 -------------------------
-**Opis Database** is a library that provides an abstraction layer over several database systems, offering a standard way of handling database records and thus, making the differences between various SQL dialects irrelevant to the developers.
+**Opis Database** is a library that provides an abstraction layer over several database systems, offering a standard way of handling database records and thus, making the differences between various SQL dialects irrelevant for developers.

 The library has support for the following database types: MySQL, PostgreSQL, Microsoft SQL, SQLite, Firebird, IBM DB2, Oracle, NuoDB.